Gravitational-wave amplitudes for compact binaries in eccentric orbits at the third post-Newtonian order: Memory contributions: Introduction

 \section{Introduction}

-The observation of the first gravitational wave (GW) signal by LIGO and Virgo opened up the new field of gravitational wave astronomy~\cite{LIGO, Virgo, GEO600, GW150914}.
+The observation of the first gravitational-wave (GW) signal by LIGO and Virgo opened up the new field of gravitational-wave astronomy~\cite{LIGO, Virgo, GEO600, GW150914}.
 So far, ten confirmed binary black hole mergers and one binary neutron star coalescence have been reported~\cite{GW151226, GW170104, GW170814, GW170817, GW170608, GWTC-1}.
-Later this year KAGRA in Japan~\cite{KAGRA} and in 2025 LIGO-India~\cite{LIGO-India} are expected to join the global network of detectors, leading to improved parameter estimation and source localization.
-These ground-based detectors are sensitive to the decahertz-kilohertz frequency of the GW spectrum.
-In the future a space-based detector, LISA~\cite{amaro-2017}, will probe lower frequencies, around the millihertz range, and pulsar timing arrays (PTA) may measure ultra-low (nanohertz) frequency GWs~\cite{IPTA-2013}.
+KAGRA~\cite{KAGRA} is expected to join the global network of detectors later this year, followed by LIGO-India in 2025~\cite{LIGO-India}, leading to improved parameter estimation and source localization.
+These ground-based detectors are sensitive to the decahertz--kilohertz frequency of the GW spectrum.
+In the future the space-based detector LISA~\cite{amaro-2017} will probe lower frequencies (around the millihertz range), and pulsar timing arrays (PTAs) may measure ultralow (nanohertz) frequency GWs~\cite{IPTA-2013}.

-Currently -- and this will most probably still hold in the future -- compact binaries are the most important sources of observable GW signals.
-The events detected until now have all been found using circular waveform templates, this is because usually binaries have circularized due to GW emission~\cite{peters-1963} when they enter the detection band of ground-based GW detectors.
-However, we know that binaries with substantial eccentricities exist.
-A simple example is provided by the Hulse-Taylor binary, with an eccentricity of $e \sim 0.6$~\cite{weisberg-2016}.
-Nonetheless, at the time this binary enters the detection band of ground-based GW detectors, it will have circularized to a negligible $e \sim 10^{-5}$ and not be distinguishable from a circular binary with current detector sensitivity~\cite{sun-2015,huerta-2018}.
-But especially in globular clusters and galactic nuclei, there are expected to be binaries with non-negligible eccentricity ($e>0.1$) emitting detectable GWs~\cite{samsing-2018,samsing-2014,oleary-2007,naoz-2013,park-2017,oleary-2009}.
+Currently (and this will most probably not change in the future), compact binaries are the most important sources of observable GW signals.
+The events detected so far have all been found using circular waveform templates.
+However, we know that binaries with substantial eccentricities exist, e.g. the Hulse-Taylor binary with an eccentricity of $e \sim 0.6$~\cite{weisberg-2016}.
+Nonetheless, at the time this binary enters the detection band of ground-based GW detectors, it will have circularized to a negligible $e \sim 10^{-5}$ and not be distinguishable from a circular binary with current detector sensitivity~\cite{peters-1963,sun-2015,huerta-2018}.
+In particular, in globular clusters and galactic nuclei, there are expected to be binaries with non-negligible eccentricity ($e>0.1$) emitting detectable GWs~\cite{samsing-2018,samsing-2014,oleary-2007,naoz-2013,park-2017,oleary-2009}.
 Hence, the detection of GWs from eccentric compact binaries could provide important information on compact object populations in globular clusters and galactic nuclei~\cite{antonini-2016}.